IBM/zopeneditor-about/README.md

 - Previewing of included copybooks and include files
 - Navigate to copybooks and include files
 - Refactoring such as "rename symbol"
-- Custom code snippet support and example code snippets out of the box
+- Custom code snippet support and more than 200 high value code snippets for COBOL, PL/I, and JCL out of the box
 - Search and replace refactoring across multiple program files

 For the Job Control Language (JCL), the extension provides syntax highlighting.